Creating a Simple Plugin

 Creating a simple plugin to display data as a histogram

-Plugin specifications
+Plugin Specifications

 Next, what should our graphical interface look like?